samuelcolvin/JellyFish.jl/README.md

 All underlying functions in jellyfish are written in c, this packages just calls those functions directly.

-jellyfish.jl is subject to the BSD-3 license as per the original jellyfish module.
+JellyFish.jl is subject to the BSD-3 license as per the original jellyfish module.

 ### Included Algorithms